ethereum/execution-apis/specs/appearance.md

 An address `Appearance` is defined as having the following components:
 - Block number
     - MUST be included for any `Appearance`
+    - Type: Hex-number
+- Location, one of
     - Transaction index
-    - MUST be included for any intra-transaction `Appearance`.
+        - MUST be used for an intra-transaction `Appearance`.
+        - Type: Hex-number
+    - Block field
-    - MUST be `0` for any extra-transaction `Appearance`.
+        - MUST be used for an extra-transaction `Appearance`.

-Therfore, for an `Appearance` with transaction index of `0`, the address may be an extra-transaction or an intra-transaction `Appearance`.
+        - Type: String, one of: "withdrawals", "uncles" or "miner"

+An address MAY have multiple `Appearance`s in one block.
+For example, the set of "0x12", "0x3c" and "withdrawals" is valid.

+`Appearance`s MUST NOT be duplicated.
+This applies to an address that appears multiple times in a single transaction, or multiple times in a block field.
+For example, the set of "0x12", "0x3c", "withdrawals" and "withdrawals" is not valid.

 ## Algorithm